-Greece: LNG terminal to be jointly developed with Bulgaria20.
-June 2016. / SEE Energy News
+Greece: LNG terminal to be jointly developed with Bulgaria, SEE Energy News

 State-owned Bulgarian Energy Holding (BEH) and Greek gas company Gastrade have formed a joint task force with the aim to prepare a proposal for the construction of floating LNG terminal in Northern Greece.